kdkrle/pizzeria_online/README.md

 needs to be added.

 Each of these selections offers a list of items according to their amount in stock.
-The selection of an articles from the list is made in the following drop-down menu.
+The selection of an article from the list is made in the following drop-down menu.
 After selecting an article, its current amount in stock is shown - under the text 'Items in stock:'.

-How many items are added to the balance is entered in the Spinbox at the bottom.
-If we are satisfied with the entered number, by pressing the 'Dodaj' (Add) button we can add the entered quantity of the selected article in stock.
+The quantity of the items added to the balance is entered in the Spinbox at the bottom.
+If we are satisfied with the entered number, by pressing the 'Dodaj' (Add) button we can add the entered quantity of the selected article to stock.

-After adding in stock, the 'artikli' (articles) table and the list of articles are updated if the selected item exceeds the default values of 20 and 10.
+After adding that to stock, the 'artikli' (articles) table and the list of articles are updated if the selected item exceeds the default values of 20 and 10.